webia1/MyGoProject/README.md

 <https://staticcheck.io/docs/>

 ##### gopls, the Go Language Server

+> MacOS: XCode and Command Line Tools may be necessary

 `gopls` (pronounced "Go please") is the official Go language server developed by the Go team.
 It provides IDE features to any LSP-compatible editor.